Clear vs Black Lash Adhesive: Which Should You Use?

 When Clear Adhesive Is Essential

-Colored extensions.
-This is the most clear-cut case—if you're applying blonde, brown, auburn, pastel, or any light-colored extension, a black bond point looks like a dark speck at the base.
+Colored or light-toned extensions.
+This is the most clear-cut case.
+If you are applying blonde, brown, auburn, pastel, or any light-colored extension, a black bond point looks like a dark speck at the base.
 Clear adhesive lets the extension color speak for itself from root to tip.

 Bottom lash extensions.
 The under-eye area has lighter skin tones, and bottom lashes are viewed from a different angle than upper lashes.
 Black adhesive on bottom lashes can create visible dark dots that look like mascara residue.
 Clear adhesive keeps bottom lash work clean and invisible.

 Ultra-natural looks.
-For clients who want extensions so natural that nobody can tell they're wearing them, clear adhesive removes the last telltale sign.
+For clients who want extensions so natural that nobody can tell they are wearing them, clear adhesive removes the last telltale sign.
 Combined with brown extensions and a natural lash map, clear adhesive creates a truly invisible enhancement.

 Mature clients with lighter coloring.
 As clients age, their natural lash color often lightens.
 A black bond against lighter lashes and lighter skin creates more contrast than desired.
 Clear adhesive paired with brown or soft black extensions creates a more age-appropriate, flattering result.